defikitchen/Hulk-Staking/README.md

 ## Hulk.Finance Staking-Protocol

-Staking on Hulk.Finance is designed to suit the medium- to long-term investor.
-By staking your Hulk-tokens is a way of leveraging your cryptocurrency assets through our Smart Contract Staking-Protocol.
+The Staking-Protocol on Hulk.Finance is designed to suit the medium- to long-term investor.
+Staking your Hulk-tokens is a way of leveraging your cryptocurrency assets through our Smart Contract Staking-Protocol.
 The current interest/profit margin for future stakeholders of Hulk.Finance is 15% APY.
 The minimum duration of locking your assets in the Hulk Staking-Pool is 30 days.